Reinforcement learning optimization of the charging of a Dicke quantum battery

-The energy stored in the battery system is given by the mean energy at the end of the protocol, $E^{(N)}(\tau) = \braket{\psi(\tau) |\mathcal{\hat H}_{\rm B}| \psi(\tau)}$ (notice that $\mathcal{\hat H}_{\rm B}$ has been chosen such that $E^{(N)}(0)=0$, when the battery is fully discharged).
-However, it is not possible to extract all of the average energy $E^{(N)}(\tau)$ stored in the battery at the end of the protocol.
-As discussed in the introduction, interactions with the cavity have the inevitable effect of creating correlations between the cavity and the battery, and even between different battery units thus deteriorating the extractable work \cite{Andolina19}.
-The energy that can be extracted at the end of the protocol from a single battery unit is given by the ergotropy of a TLS \cite{Farina18}
+The mean energy stored in the battery at the end of the protocol is given by $E^{(N)}(\tau) = \braket{\psi(\tau) |\mathcal{\hat H}_{\rm B}| \psi(\tau)}$.
+However, not all of the energy $E^{(N)}(\tau)$ can be extracted; indeed, interactions with the cavity can create correlations between the cavity and the battery, and between the units of the battery, thus deteriorating the extractable work \cite{Andolina19}.
+The energy that can be extracted from a single battery unit is given by the ergotropy of the TLS \cite{Farina18}

 where $r_{1}(\tau)$ is the minimum eigenvalue of the single TLS reduced density matrix ${\rho}_{{\rm B},1}(\tau)$.
 Details on the calculation of the ergotropy are given in the SM \cite{SM}.